Startup Valuation: How Venture Capitalists Value Early-Stage Companies

 Two distinct approaches have prevailed in the last two decades:

 The influence of each group over startup Founders fluctuates with market cycles, especially during periods of market bubbles and bursts.
-Haystack Founder Semil Shah suggested in March 2021, in a frothy VC market, that this dichotomy explained a dislocation.
+Haystack Founder Semil Shah suggested in March 2021, in a frothy VC market, that the dichotomy between fundamental-driven and land-grabbing VCs created a market dislocation.
+He used different terms, but I believe these ones are clearer.

-Fundamental-Driven Investors represent a more traditional view of valuation.
-These Investors' philosophy is deeply rooted in evaluating businesses based on revenue growth potential.
-They're willing to pay a premium, but only within the framework of this approach, which is often based on public comparables and exit comparables.
+According to Shah, fundamental-driven Investors are willing to pay a premium, but only within the framework of public and exit comparables.
 Their aim is to back startups whose unit economics show promising growth.

 FOMO around limited real estate for VC ownership in those earliest rounds is very real and warranted.